Jaykul/EzTheme/ReadMe.md

 The bottom line is that the output of Get-Theme, piped to Set-Theme, should re-apply the "current" themable settings on your module, and Set-Theme without any parameters should completely reset your module to the default theme, even without needing `EzTheme` 😁

 Note that although we have suggested command names, you can actually use whatever names you want to -- we simply recommend the module name as a prefix for consistency with other EzTheme modules.
-Also, for a third-party module which adds theme support to a different module, you normally name the module by adding a "Theme." prefix on the module name, like `Theme.PSReadLine` ... but the commands don't double-up the "Theme" so the commands are still `Get-PSReadlineTheme` and `Set-PSReadlineTheme` since they still theme PSReadLine.
+Also, for a third-party module which adds theme support to a different module, you normally name the module by adding a "Theme." prefix on the module name, like `Theme.PSReadLine` ... but the commands don't double-up the "Theme" so the commands are still `Get-PSReadLineTheme` and `Set-PSReadLineTheme` since they still theme PSReadLine.

 ## The EzTheme annotation for your PrivateData